tlswg/tls-mldsa/draft-ietf-tls-mldsa.md

 # Introduction

-ML-DSA is a post-quantum module-lattice based digital signature algorothm standardised by NIST in {{!FIPS204=DOI.10.6028/NIST.FIPS.204}}.
+ML-DSA is a post-quantum module-lattice-based digital signature algorithm standardised by NIST in {{!FIPS204=DOI.10.6028/NIST.FIPS.204}}.

 This memo specifies how ML-DSA can be negotiated for authentication in TLS 1.3